Arnis: Rank and grading system

 The practitioners must conform to criteria based on the number of years of training and level of proficiency in technical skills.
 Practitioners are screened by the rank promotion committee to determine their rank in the grading system.
+Note: Most systems do not have a belt based grading system. this is a western affectation and is not followed in systems like IKAEF, IKSA, Lameco, Inosanto-Lacosta, Balicki etc. that use titles only.

 Technical aspects

 Ranges

 Most systems recognize that the technical nature of combat changes drastically as the distance between opponents changes, and generally classify the ranges into at least three categories.
 Each range has its characteristic techniques and footwork.
 Of course, some systems place more emphasis on certain ranges than others, but almost all recognize that being able to work in and control any range is essential.
 The Balintawak style for example, uses long-, medium- and short-range fighting techniques, but focuses on the short-range.

 To control the range, and for numerous other purposes, good footwork is essential.
 Most eskrima systems explain their footwork in terms of triangles: normally when moving in any direction two feet occupy two corners of the triangle and the step is to the third corner such that no leg crosses the other at any time.
 The shape and size of the triangle must be adapted to the particular situation.
 The style of footwork and the standing position vary greatly from school to school and from practitioner to practitioner.
 For a very traditional school, conscious of battlefield necessities, stances are usually very low, often with one knee on the ground, and footwork is complex, involving many careful cross-steps to allow practitioners to cope with multiple opponents.
 The Villabrille and San Miguel styles are usually taught in this way.
 Systems that have been adapted to duels or sporting matches generally employ simpler footwork, focusing on a single opponent.
 North American schools tend to use much more upright stances, as this puts less stress on the legs, but there are some exceptions.

+Many systems, including the Inosanto/Lacosta system of escrima/kali recognize and teach 3 basic ranges: long range (largo), medium range (medio) and short range (corto).
+The long range is typically defined as being able to hit the opponents lead/weapon hand with your weapon/stick only.
+Medium range is where you are able to strike the opponent's body/head with your weapon/stick while also checking/monitoring the opponent's lead hand with your rear/live hand.
+And the short range is when you can strike the opponent's body/head with your rear/live hand or being able to strike the opponent's head/body with the hilt/punyo end of the weapon/stick.
+Some styles or systems may also define a closer range for elbows to the head or body, or grappling.